Skip to main content

 • Don't handle tick with bare hands.

-• Don't squeeze, crush, or puncture the body of the tick, which may contain infectious fluids.
-Do not twist, as this can cause the mouthparts to break off and stay in the skin.
+• Don't twist the tick, since this can cause the mouthparts to break off and stay in the skin.

-After removing the tick, use rubbing alcohol to clean the bite site and wash hands.
-It is important that a tick be properly removed as soon as it is discovered.
 Visit your doctor if you have a rash or fever within 30 days of removing a tick or after possible tick exposure.
-It is important to tell them when and where you may have come into contact with the tick.
+Tell the doctor when and where you may have come into contact with the tick.

 If I've been bitten by a tick, should I get it tested?